dondido/express-mongoose-passport-token-login/README.md

 npm start
 ```

 In order to automate the workflow and build processes for deployment we use Grunt.
-The task runner help us minify and compress our assets to improve your site’s performance and prepare it for production:
+The task runner help us minify and compress our assets to improve site’s performance and prepare it for production:

 ```js
 grunt